openoakland/clean-water/data-v2/readme.md

-# Todo:

-How did I generate by loc-id files?
-Is the GIS status there relevant?

 ## Data processing

 The excel file can be transformed into the json format the site needs by running this series of scripts: